StefanHritcu/Consiglio-di-Quartiere-Bracciano-Nuova/README.md

 ## License & Usage Restrictions

-This project is for personal use only.
-You are not permitted to use, distribute, or modify this project for any reason outside of my own use without explicit permission.
+This project is strictly for personal use only.
+You are absolutely prohibited from using, distributing, or modifying this project in any way for any purpose.

-All rights are reserved to the creator of this project.
-Unauthorized use of this project may result in legal action or other consequences.
-If you have any questions or requests for permission, please contact me.
+Any unauthorized use or violation of these terms may result in legal consequences.
+Do not attempt to use this project outside of personal, private use.